michal-kosinski/apcmetrics2cloudwatch/README.md

 paź 24 14:10:32 michal-Z390 systemd[1]: Started Put APC UPS metrics to AWS CloudWatch.
 ```

+## Creating CloudWatch Dashboard
+Once metrics are gathering we can create dashboards in the AWS Management Console.
+Example dashboard configuration exported to JSON file can be found in the examples directory.

-## AWS Credentials
+## Note about AWS Credentials
-Put AWS Credentials under "cloudwatch" profile into *.aws/credentials* file located in the home directory of the service user.
+Put AWS Credentials (access key and secret access key) under "cloudwatch" profile into *.aws/credentials* file located in the home directory of the service user.
-Make sure the associated policy allows **only** for PutMetricData operation.
+Make sure the associated policy allows **ONLY** for PutMetricData operation.